Pineapple Raita Recipe (Ananas Raita)

 Pineapple (Ananas) – You will need fresh pineapple pieces and pineapple puree to make this easy ananas raita.

-Buy a ripe and juicy pineapple, peel it, and cut some of it into small ¼-inch cubes.
-Puree some of it in a blender and eat the rest as it is or make pineapple juice.
+Buy a ripe and juicy pineapple, peel it, and cut some into small ¼-inch cubes.
+Puree some of it in a blender and eat the rest as it is, or make Pineapple Juice.

-Do not use canned pineapple to make this raita, the taste will be altered and it will not be as good.
+Do not use canned pineapple to make this raita; the taste will be altered and not as good.

-Others – You will also need water, sugar, roasted cumin powder (jeera powder), black salt (kala namak), regular salt, Kashmiri red chilli powder, and cilantro (fresh coriander leaves).
+Others – You will also need water, sugar, Roasted Cumin Powder (jeera powder), black salt (kala namak), regular salt, Kashmiri red chili powder, and cilantro (fresh coriander leaves).

 I use raw brown sugar in my kitchen, so that’s what I used to make this raita.
 But you can use granulated white sugar.

-You can also add a little chaat masala powder and black pepper powder to spice up the raita.
+Add a little Chaat Masala Powder and black pepper powder to spice up the raita.

 If black salt is not available, use regular salt in its place.